imazen/resizer-web/content/docs/v4/plugins/defaultsettings.md

 # DefaultSettings plugin

 Allows you to specify the default settings to use when certain settings are omitted.
 Currently supports ScaleMode defaults.
-May be extended to allow defaults for other settings in the future - please [create an idea](http://resizer.uservoice.com) for additional features you'd like to see.

 ## Installation